Updated: Sep 7

 It is straight forward.
 Just move around in front of the sensor and you will get email notification.

 Thank you for taking your time!
 If you enjoyed building this IOT PIR sensor we would really appreciate if you could spread the word among your peers.
-If you have any feedback or suggestions how to improve and make it easier for other folks please let us know.
+If you have any feedback or suggestions how to improve and make it easier for other developers please let us know.

 Many thanks & Enjoy!